Provenir: a better way for beef

 “That’s the system for all animal production, with the exception of Provenir,” Balazs says.
-“We’re the only ones that will go to the farm, where the animals are in their normal herd structure.
-They come into the yards that they’ve been into multiple times.
-From there, they’re walked up the back of the truck by the farmer or the farm manager, and then they’re processed in the truck.”
+“We’re the only ones who go to the farm, where animals are in their normal herd structure.
+They come into the yards that they’ve been in multiple times.
+From there, they’re walked up the back of the truck by the farmer or farm manager.
+Then they’re processed in the truck.”

-The stress period in Provenir’s system is anywhere between about 30 seconds and three minutes, as opposed to a minimum of two days in other production systems.
+The stress period in Provenir’s system is anywhere between about 30 seconds and three minutes.
+This is opposed to a minimum of two days in other production systems.
 And the difference this makes to the end product is enormous.

-“Less stress means less adrenalin and cortisol produced, and thus more retained glycogen stores in the meat, leading to better meat quality,” explains Phil Larwill, Provenir co-founder, who is also a veterinarian and meat inspector.
+“Less stress means less adrenalin and cortisol produced,” explains Phil Larwill, Provenir co-founder, who is also a veterinarian and meat inspector.
+“Thus, more retained glycogen stores in the meat, leading to better meat quality.